tapyu/algorithms/README.md

 ## Algorithms implementations during an event (courses, workshops, webinars, etc.)

 If such content is a subdirectory with other directories, we can prefix the dir name with the event code.
 For instance, `tip7077_computational_intelligence/` contains the code developed during the course "Computational Intelligence", whose course code is TIP7077.
-If the event is a conference or similar, we can used the event initials as prefix.
+If the event is a conference or something similar, we can used the event initials as prefix.

 Here, you will find:
 - [x] Information about the courses, workshops, webinars, etc from where these algorithms were developed.